AGuyNextDoor/a-blog-nextdoor/public/api/articles/The next decade in AI.md

 ### 2.4 cognitive models

 #### "Model-free solutions generalize poorly outside the exact environments in which they were induced"
-"lacking cognitive models they have no reliable foundation with which to reason over."
+"(...) lacking cognitive models they have no reliable foundation with which to reason over."
 ( p.41 )

 On the quest of Robust AI, the ability to generalize rules and properties outside of the training set is going to be obligatory.
 It is emphasized in the definition of robustness but also in a large group of definitions of general intelligence.